 Ingredients and substitutions

-- Spices - cinnamon, ginger, nutmeg, and cloves add warm spice flavor to the cake.
-This cake could also be made with an equal amount of apple pie spice, chai spice blend, or pumpkin pie spice if desired.
+- Flavor - Vanilla extract, salt, cinnamon, ginger, nutmeg, and cloves add flavor to your cake.
+The spices could be substitute with an equal amount of apple pie spice or chai spice blend if desired.

 Cake tips and tricks